Forcing clients to use HTTPS

 To force clients to connect only via HTTPS

 - If you want to redirect clients that initially attempt to use HTTP, configure an HTTP-to-HTTPS redirect.
 See Example: HTTP-to-HTTPS redirect and Rewriting & redirecting.

-- When configuring the server policy, enable Configuring a server policy and configure Configuring a server policy.
+- When configuring the server policy, enable Add HSTS Header and configure Max.
+Age.